 Facial recognition software is what makes it possible for devices to recognise faces.
 Put simply, facial recognition systems create ‘maps’ of people’s features from scanning a photo or video.
-They then check for any matches that have been purposely stored in other databases to speed up identification.
+They then perform verification or identification by matching against a database of stored facial images.

 This software is used across various aspects of our lives, from unlocking your personal mobile phone using facial recognition, to more advanced cases such as locating missing persons.
 This biometric technology is helping to create safer societies but is often not fully understood.